matthew-d-murphy/resumes/current-resume.md

 Data analyst with experience communicating at multiple levels, developing analytical reporting tools, and designing repeatable procedures that increase efficiency.
 Known for "big picture" thinking, asking probing questions, and exploring alternatives.
 * data mining and reporting
 * relationship development and stakeholder management
-* requirements facilitation
-* project planning and monitoring
+* requirements facilitation and project planning
 * process mapping and process improvement
 * technical training and documentation